irsla/ZuruLegoMod/README.md

 # ZuruLegoMod
 Hardware Mod for the Zuru Max Retro Computer Lego

-This project was created for a friend, it hasn't been curated and will most certainly not get any update.
+This project was created for a friend (@CabriDIY) , it hasn't been curated and will most certainly not get any update.

 ![image](https://github.com/user-attachments/assets/9784b16d-be13-455c-8a1e-974622e521ba)